igor-pcholkin/blockchain/README.md

 - exchange blocks and another service messages with another nodes - instances of the same application running on the same physical computer or another one.
 For simplicity that communication is done via HTTP.
 - remote control and basic monitoring via http server endpoints

+## Current application uses

+Uses of application present in the project is determined only by a current (core) set of fact types.
+For now it is possible:
+- register users and create "chains of trust" between them
+- register ad-hoc money transfers between users
+When introducing new facts and creating new http endpoints supporting them a scope of the application uses could be extended almost infinitely.

 ## Running the app

 - Download sbt: